Gosh95/chrome-goshk/README.md

-I need more basic skills
+I need more study and basic skills 😭